ertay/jekyll-now/_posts/2018-8-20-King-Of-New-York-Board-Games-You-Can-Play-Blind.md

 - *Claws* - The claws symbol means that the monster attacks other monsters.
 If the player is located in Manhattan, they damage all monsters in other boroughs.
 On the other hand, when a monster is in any of the 4 other  boroughs, they attack the monsters in Manhattan.
 When a player in Manhattan is attacked, they may choose to flee Manhattan so they can heal on their turn.

 - *Heart* - The heart symbol represents healing.
-A monster can only heal when they are outside of Manhattan.
+A monster can only heal when it is outside of Manhattan.

 - *Skull* - When a player rolls the skull symbol (also called 'Ouch'), if there are military units in the borough where their monster is located at, they receive damage.
 If they roll 2 skull symbols, the military damages both of the monsters located in that borough.
 Rolling 3 or more skulls will trigger all military units in every borough to open fire and damage all monsters.

 - *Lightning Bolt* - When a player rolls this symbol, they receive energy cubes which they can later spend to purchase power-up cards.

 - *Building* - The building symbol lets players destroy buildings or military units in the borough they are currently located in.
-Destroying buildings or military units can award Vvictory Points, energy cubes or health.
+Destroying buildings or military units can award victory Points, energy cubes or health.

 - *Star* - In order to start collecting Victory Points from the star symbols, the player needs to roll 3 stars on their turn to get the 'Superstar' card.
 With this card the player can get Victory Points for each star they roll.
 When another player rolls 3 stars, they steal the card and become the new 'Superstar'.